TrustedFirmware-M/tf-m-extras/docs/partitions/dice_protection_environment/dice_protection_environment.rst

 - Retrieves the RoT CDI generated at boot time by calling the ``dpe_plat_get_rot_cdi()`` platform function.

-- Derives DICE contexts for the RoT layer and platform layer, using the values processed from boot data and the RoT CDI.
+- Derives DICE contexts for the RoT certificate and platform certificate, using the values processed from boot data and the RoT CDI.

 - Shares the initial context handle, corresponding to the newly-created child context, with the first client (AP BL1), via a platform-specific mechanism.